Peaceful Days Project

-“Peaceful Days” was first recorded in 2005, said Dunlap.
-The children performing the song’s background vocals ranged from 10- to 15-years-old.
-Dunlap re-mixed and re-released the song as a public service message and hopes it will serve as an inspiration to children in particular and encourage them to speak the truth with a spirit of cooperation, compassion and tolerance.
+“Peaceful Days” was first recorded and released in 2005 ( Gene Dunlap Peaceful Days July 7, 2005 on 215 Records), said Dunlap.
+The children performing the song’s background vocals ranged from 8- to 15-years-old.
+Dunlap re-mixed the song as a public service message and hopes it will serve as an inspiration to children in particular and encourage them to speak the truth with a spirit of cooperation, compassion and tolerance.

 The seeds for" Peaceful Days" were sown during Dunlap’s and Allen’s golf outings.
 Their conversations often focused on the feeling that the world was starting to feel out of sync.
 People were showing an intolerance for each other, and peace of mind was a long sought after feeling.